smartgeber Logo

 Understanding OLED True Black

-When it comes to display technology, OLED is often praised for its ability to produce "true black."
-But what does this mean, and why is it important?
-Let's dive into the details of how OLED displays achieve this remarkable feat.
+When it comes to display technology, the term "true black" is often associated with OLED screens.
+But what does this mean, and how does it differ from other display types?
+Let's dive into the details of OLED true black and why it matters.

 OLED stands for Organic Light Emitting Diode.
-Unlike traditional LCD displays, which use a backlight to illuminate pixels, OLED displays consist of individual pixels that emit their own light.
-This unique feature allows OLED screens to control each pixel independently.
+Unlike traditional LCD screens, which require a backlight to illuminate pixels, OLED displays use organic compounds that emit light when an electric current is applied.
+This means each pixel in an OLED display can be individually controlled and turned on or off.

 How Does OLED Achieve True Black?